robosense2025/track1/README.md

 ### 3. **Deploy**

-We deploy the model using vllm:
+We deploy the model using vLLM:

 ```bash
 bash service.sh <GPU_NUM>